Table of Contents

 Maple Syrup and Black Pepper Bacon

 You know when your bacon gets a bit of your pancake syrup on it and it’s just so freaking good?
 That’s what inspired this recipe.
-You simply cook bacon in the oven like you normally would but, during the last 5 minutes of cooking, brush it with maple syrup and, before serving it, give it a few cranks of freshly ground black pepper.
+You simply cook bacon in the oven like you normally would (at 400°F for 10 to 20 minutes depending on your desired doneness).
+During the last 5 minutes of cooking, brush it with maple syrup and, before serving it, give it a few cranks of freshly ground black pepper.

 Baked Almond Vanilla French Toast